8 Creative Ways I Shop Outside the System (and Still Get What I Need For Free or Cheaply)

 - free services provided by local councils or governments

-You can also get ‘free’ stuff when you collect points through store loyalty programs, although as you have to spend a lot of money first, I would consider this a bonus and not really free.
+You can also get ‘free’ stuff when you collect points through store loyalty programs, although, as you have to spend a lot of money first, I would consider this a bonus and not really free.

-4. Barter
+4. Barter and Swap

-5. Support Small and Micro Businesses
+5. Support Local Micro Businesses

 You often have to search these businesses out.
 Or stumble upon them.